ISS Orbit Raised by 3.1 Kilometers Ahead of "Soyuz MS-26" Launch

-The orbit of the International Space Station (ISS) was adjusted in preparation for the arrival of the manned spacecraft "Soyuz MS-26" and the undocking of "Soyuz MS-25", which are scheduled for September 2024.
+The orbit of the International Space Station (ISS) has been adjusted in preparation for the arrival of the manned spacecraft "Soyuz MS-26" and the undocking of "Soyuz MS-25", which are scheduled for September 2024.

-Soyuz MS-26 will go into Earth orbit tentatively on September 11.
-The main crew includes Roscosmos cosmonauts Alexey Ovchinin and Ivan Wagner, as well as NASA astronaut Donald Pettit.
+Soyuz MS-26 is scheduled to go into Earth orbit on approximately September 11.
+The main crew includes Roscosmos cosmonauts Alexei Ovchinin and Ivan Wagner, as well as NASA astronaut Donald Pettit.

 The return to Earth of the Soyuz MS-25 spacecraft with Roscosmos cosmonauts Oleg Kononenko and Nikolai Chub and NASA astronaut Tracy Dyson is expected on September 23.